-Have you ever imagined creating a project to tutor neighborhood children or to expand primary health care to those in need?
-How about a project to help restore lost information from computers or a micro-finance lending project in which you could provide small business loans to micro-businesses in Jamaica?
-Can you see yourself opening a fair trade outlet, establishing a disaster response clearinghouse or handling the logistics of a program that provides food for children when there is no access to school lunches?
+Have you ever imagined creating a project to tutor children or to expand primary health care to those in need?
+How about a project to help restore lost information from a computer or a marketing project in which you can create advertising materials for area businesses?
+Can you see yourself opening a fair trade outlet, organizing fundraising events for Miracle Children, or handling the logistics of a program that provides food for children when there is no access to school lunches?
 These are all examples of projects that Defiance College students are working on as part of Project 701, a unique student-run non-profit organization that enables Defiance College students to engage in creative service opportunities while gaining critical managerial and entrepreneurial skills.

 Students can choose their own Project 701 initiative so that they can gain real-life experience in their major area of interest.
 By working on Project 701, Defiance College students also get impactful experiential learning opportunities that go many steps beyond voluntarism as students receive leadership opportunities that challenge them to apply their expertise in a professional manner in a real world context.

 Students working in Project 701 have:

 Project 701 challenges students to apply their academic expertise, their professional and leadership skills, and their personal commitment to service in a way that has direct positive community impact.

 What better way to gain experience in your major than to engage in critical thinking that has the potential to improve the human condition one community at a time.